Annual Meeting 2026 - Oxford, UK: Overview

 Meeting Format

-Oral presentations will be held across parallel sessions.
-There will be dedicated poster sessions each day.
 All delegates should plan to attend in person; unfortunately, we do not have the facility to allow for virtual attendance at the meeting in Oxford.

 The City of Oxford

-Oxford is a compact city with excellent transport links and several hotels and areas for eating and drinking within walking distance of the meeting venue.
-The conference venue, the Mathematical Institute, is on the edge of the vibrant Jericho area of Oxford and neighbours the new Schwartzman Centre for the Humanities.
 Walton Street and Little Clarendon Street in Jericho host numerous bars, restaurants, and eateries.
 The nexus of Radcliffe Square, Broad Street, and High Street is around 5 mins walk and, during the meeting, Broad Street will host the city’s annual Christmas market.
-Blackwells bookshop with its vast Norrington Room is well worth a visit, and the University’s Ashmolean, History of Science, Natural History, and Pitt Rivers museums are all close by and free to enter.
+Blackwells bookshop with its vast Norrington Room is well worth a visit, and the University’s Ashmolean, History of Science, Natural History, and Pitt Rivers museums, as well as the Bodleian Library and the University’s Botanic Gardens are all in close proximity to the meeting venue.

 Getting to Oxford

-Oxford has a train station with direct links to both London Paddington (Great Western Railway) and London Marylebone (Chiltern Railways) as well as cross-country services.
+Getting to Oxford by train: Oxford has a train station with direct links to both London Paddington (Great Western Railway) and London Marylebone (Chiltern Railways) as well as cross-country services.
+To book trains please visit nationalrail.co.uk.

-Oxford is around 1 hr from London Heathrow with a direct coach service, Oxford Airline, regularly connecting the airport to the city centre.
+Getting to Oxford by air: Oxford is around 1 hr from London Heathrow with a direct coach service, Oxford Airline regularly connecting the airport to the city centre.
 The same coach service also serves London Gatwick.

-It is best to use the park-and-ride services to access the city centre if coming by car.
+Getting to Oxford by road: It is best to use the park-and-ride services to access the city centre if coming by car.
 Parking is available at the Westgate Centre and other central Oxford car parks but there is now a congestion charge.
+It is planned to replace the congestion charge with traffic filters by the time of the Annual Meeting.
+If travelling from central London, bus travel is also available to central Oxford via the Oxford Tube.

 Accommodation